-South Africa (Republic of South Africa) has a Bicameral parliament with the use of voluntary party quotas.
-182 of 398 (46%) seats in the National Assembly are held by women.
+South Africa (Republic of South Africa) has a Bicameral parliament with the use of voluntary party quotas and legislated quotas at the sub-national level.
+184 of 397 (46%) seats in the National Assembly are held by women.

 At a glance